-EMSO scientific disciplines: physical oceanography, biogeochemistry
+EMSO scientific disciplines: physical oceanography, biogeochemistry, underwater sound

 Long-term changes of stratification and circulation on seasonal and inter-annual times scales of the subtropical Central-Eastern waters of the Atlantic Ocean.